-I took a short trip to Goa over the weekend after nearly thirty years, with my school friend and her husband who have a lovely house in Alto Betim.
+I took a short trip to Goa over the weekend after nearly thirty years, with my childhood friend and her husband who have a lovely house in Alto Betim.

 The route is beautiful and a pleasure to the eye with unhindered views,as Tejas is fitted with huge windows.
 Stations en route are well designed.
 Tejas has one executive class chair car coach and thirteen chair car coaches with one non AC coach.
 Tickets can be bought with or without food.

 Goa greets you beautifully, blooming with variety of flowers!
-Gulmohars, Jacarandas, Bougainville's!
+Gulmohars, Jacarandas, Bougainvillea's!
 Uff!!
 What a burst of colours and lush green with water bodies around!

 Time stands still in Goa, afternoon's are siesta time!
 There's no rushing around!
 Have a Fish Thali or Vegetarian Thali with Cashew Feni or Urrak!!
 And take a little snooze!